codeForSaif/ToDoListAzure/README2.md

 **Part 4: Cleanup**
 *This will be an explanation of costs of each service and how to remove everything -or- how to remove most of the costs and keep everything running in one environment for $5 a month if you want to keep this example active in your Portal.*

+# [Part 0]: Software Installs / Setup
+1. You can get Visual Studio 2017 Community for free here: https://www.visualstudio.com/downloads/
+2. You can create a free Azure account with an MSDN / MyVisualStudio account or by signing up for a free month trial here: https://azure.microsoft.com/en-us/free/?v=17.39&WT.srch=1&WT.mc_id=AID631184_SEM_bp6n8E3v&lnkd=Google_Azure_
+3. You can sign up for a free VSTS account here: https://www.visualstudio.com/team-services/ You need to make sure that you use the same email address for your Azure and VSTS account so they can automatically recognize each other's resources, otherwise you will need to add both emails to your Azure subscription.

 # [Part 1]: Setup the C# Project
 1. Download this project if you haven't already (your should have in Part 1, step 9 though).